So you’re done with the nursery, and you’ve baby-proofed the master’s bedroom and the rest of the house.

 We hope this article answered all your questions and got you all the information you needed.

-Our final advice: Always accompany your little one to the bathroom to minimize the stress and things to worry about!
+Our final advice: Always accompany your little one to the bathroom or any room to minimize the stress and things to worry about!

-For more tips and tricks, we highly recommend checking out our complete guide to baby-proofing if you’re interested.
+For more tips and safety measures, we highly recommend checking out our complete guide to baby-proofing if you’re interested.